JMarOve/LeetCode-Playground/README.md

 # LeetCode-Playground
 Just me wrestling with LeetCode problems in Python for fun—because who needs Sudoku when you have algorithms to debug and sanity to question?"

+#To do:
+- [ ] Organize the repo with folders.
+It's not clear if it's better to have easy-medium-hard or just by numbers.
+- [ ] Do a parallel repo with C++/Rust solutions
 <!---LeetCode Topics Start-->
 # LeetCode Topics
 ## Array